a-nady/TwitterSentenceGenerator/README.md

 # TwitterSentenceGenerator

 TwitterSentenceGenerator scrapes user's tweets using a (modified) version of twint, applies the markov chain model on that user data to create randomly generated sentences.
+Web app coming soon!

 # About and General Aspects
 - Basically it pretends whoever the user is!
 If the user was a robot with a nice vocabulary but with little understanding of how words would sound next to each other, this is basically how it would look.